Barrymore family

-The Barrymore family, and the related Drew family, form a British-American acting dynasty which traces its acting roots to the mid-19th century London stage.
-After migrating to the US family members were active in motion pictures.
+The Barrymore family, and the related Drew family, form a British–American acting dynasty that traces its acting roots to the mid-19th-century London stage.
+After migrating across the Atlantic Ocean to the United States, members of the family subsequently appeared in motion pictures, beginning with the silent film period of the 1890s to 1929 and then into the modern era of sound film.

-The surname Barrymore originated from an actor named William Barrymore.
-The Drew family traces to the Irish actor John Drew Sr.
+The surname Barrymore originated with an actor named William Barrymore (c.
+1759–1830).
+The related Drew family traces back to the Irish actor John Drew Sr. (1827–1862).